-- Be original, synthetic, sound and updated. - Be presented in the recommended format (template available in a separate Word file). - Comply with these criteria: - Focus on a relevant, specific, current challenge, issue, or problem in higher education at a national, regional or global level. - o Be based on rigorous literature review (including theory and practice). - o Be framed in one of the ten main Conference themes or subthemes (see Annex 1). - o Provide clear recommendations or options for solutions. - Include a summary that does not exceed 250 words. - Be written in English, French, or Spanish. - Use Calibri 11 font, left alignment and single spacing. - Limit narrative (including footnotes) to a maximum of 4000 words (but exclude bibliographical references and any annexes if the latter are needed). - As possible, follow the Style Manual for English texts-intended for publication by UNESCO, particularly what refers to quotations (p.
+- Be original, synthetic, sound and updated. - Be presented in the recommended format (template available in a separate Word file) - Comply with these criteria: - Focus on a relevant, specific, current challenge, issue, or problem in higher education at a national, regional or global level. - o Be based on rigorous literature review (including theory and practice). - o Be framed in one of the ten main Conference themes or subthemes (see Annex 1). - o Provide clear recommendations or options for solutions. - Include a summary that does not exceed 250 words. - Be written in English, French, or Spanish if possible. - Use Calibri 11 font, left alignment and single spacing. - Limit narrative (including footnotes) to a maximum of 4000 words (but exclude bibliographical references and any annexes if the latter are needed). - As possible, follow the Style Manual for English texts-intended for publication by UNESCO, particularly what refers to quotations (p.
 26) and bibliographical references (p.
-39-44). - As relevant, consider the list of UNESCO reports provided in Annex 2. - On the cover page, identify the UNESCO Chair(s) or UNITWIN Network that has/have prepared the policy brief. - Be submitted in a Word file via email to the WHEC2022 Secretariat (whec2022@unesco.org) as soon as they are ready and no later than February 14, 2022 (11:59 pm, Paris time).
-Please insert one of these titles in the email's subject, as it corresponds with the submission: - o UNESCO Chair Policy Brief. - UNITWIN Network Policy Brief. - Only original pieces will be taken into account: the document should be original and unpublished, and confirmed as such when submitted to UNESCO.
+39-44). - As relevant, consider the list of UNESCO reports provided in Annex 2. - On the cover page, identify the name of the organisation or members of the alliance submitting the policy brief. - Be submitted in a Word file via email to the WHEC2022 Secretariat (whec2022@unesco.org) as soon as they are ready and no later than March 15, 2022 (11:59 pm, Paris time).
+Please insert one of these titles in the email's subject, as it corresponds with the submission: - o WHEC2022 Standard Policy Brief Individual - o WHEC2022 Standard Policy Brief Alliance

+(Only original pieces will be taken into account: the document should be original and unpublished, and confirmed as such when submitted to UNESCO).